 Standard Lease Provisions

 When you rent an apartment or house, you will almost always sign a lease agreement.
-The lease is a legally binding contract between tenant and landlord, which includes specific responsibilities of the parties involved (which may include subtenants).
-While leases vary from one landlord to another, certain provisions are standard in nearly all lease agreements.
+The standard lease agreement is a legally binding contract between tenant and landlord, which includes specific responsibilities for the parties involved.
+Subtenants may or may not be included in the agreement.

 Common Lease Provisions

 - The amount of the security deposit - This sometimes comes as a surprise to tenants; make sure it's clarified up-front.

 - Whether the tenant is subject to late fees - If it's not in the contract, the landlord can't charge a late fee.

 While leases or rental agreements do not have to be in writing to be valid, the terms of the agreement will be easier to enforce and the responsibilities of the parties will be clearer if the rental agreement is in writing.